Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_traceable.md

 ## Check that agents are running with Axway Central CLI

-After being authenticated to the platform with `axway auth login` command, run the following:
+After being authenticated to the platform with `axway auth login` command, run the following to check that the agents are running:

 * `axway central get ta` to get all Traceability Agent information